georgeerol/IotAwsSpark/README.md

 ### Background of the Project

 This project explores the integration of Big Data, the Internet of Things (IoT), and cloud computing to enhance urban mobility.
-The case study involves a driver's journey from San Francisco, CA to Dublin, CA, covering approximately 35 miles.
+The case study involves a driver's journey from San Francisco, CA, to Dublin, CA, covering approximately 35 miles.
 This scenario demonstrates how real-time data collection and analysis can significantly improve the driving experience by optimizing route selection, reducing travel times, and enhancing safety.
-The project collects and processes data on vehicle performance, GPS tracking, weather conditions, traffic congestion, and emergency incidents in real-time.
+The project collects and processes real-time data on vehicle performance, GPS tracking, weather conditions, traffic congestion, and emergency incidents.

 ## System Architecture

-The project's architecture is designed to be scalable, fault-tolerant, and capable of handling real-time data processing.
-It integrates Docker containers for deploying services like Zookeeper, Kafka, and Apache Spark in a master-worker architecture.
+The project's architecture is designed to be scalable, fault-tolerant, and capable of processing real-time data.
+A master-worker architecture, it integrates Docker containers for deploying services like Zookeeper, Kafka, and Apache Spark.
 AWS Cloud services are used for storage, data warehousing, and analytics, while IoT services facilitate data collection from various sources.
 ![System Architecture.png](imgs/SystemArchitecture.png)
 ## Starting the Project with Docker Compose

-Docker Compose is used to define and manage the multi-container Docker applications necessary for this project.
-It orchestrates containers for Apache Airflow, Kafka, Spark, Cassandra, PostgreSQL, and other required services.
+Docker Compose defines and manages the multi-container Docker applications necessary for this project.
+It orchestrates containers for Kafka and Spark.

 ### Prerequisites